 s

-What it is: Donors text a keyword to a short number to instantly donate.
+What it is: Donors text a keyword to a number to instantly contribute.

 s